Court of Disputed Returns (Australia): 1903 Election

 The first case heard by the Court of Disputed Returns was Chanter v Blackwood, in which John Chanter challenged the election of Robert Blackwood.
 The Court had to consider the validity of votes, and whether they had been properly accepted or rejected, and the extent to which disputed votes were proved to have affected the result of the election, by reference to section 200 of the Commonwealth Electoral Act 1902.
 The High Court emphasised the extent to which errors or illegal practice may have affected the outcome of the election, with the effect that only close contests give rise to petitions.
 Further the costs involved mean that serious challenges to the election results are run only by the major parties.

 Maloney v McEacharn was a related case, in which William Maloney challenged the election of Sir Malcolm McEacharn.
 The main issue concerned the validity of postal votes that had not been signed in the presence of a Returning Officer or other specified person.
-The 300 invalid votes affected the outcome where the McEachern had a majority of only 77 votes.
+The 300 invalid votes affected the outcome where McEachern had a majority of only 77 votes.

 Hirsch v Phillips was decided two days after Chanter v Blackwood, where Max Hirsch challenged the election of Pharez Phillips.
 The challenge was based on the fact that a polling booth at Ni Ni, was not open on the polling day.
 At the time electors were allocated to a polling booth and were expected to vote there, although they could vote at another polling booth if they made a declaration that they were the person enrolled to vote, that they had not voted elsewhere and promised not to vote at any other polling place.
 The polling booth at Ni Ni was opened one week later however voters registered at other polling places were not permitted to vote.
-Girffith CJ delivered the decision of the Court that a person who was absent on the original polling day was and remained entitled to vote at another polling place and there were no words to take that right away from them.
+Griffith CJ delivered the decision of the Court that a person who was absent on the original polling day was and remained entitled to vote at another polling place and there were no words to take that right away from them.
 Having established the points of principle, the petition was heard by Griffiths CJ.
-Phillips majority was 167 and so Hirsch needed to bring evidence that at least 167 voters had been prevented from voting at Ni Ni to prove that their exclusion may have affected the result.
+Phillips’ majority was 167 and so Hirsch needed to bring evidence that at least 167 voters had been prevented from voting at Ni Ni to prove that their exclusion may have affected the result.
 Griffiths CJ dismissed the petition by consent.

 Cameron v Fysh concerned the challenge by Norman Cameron against the election of Sir Philip Fysh with a majority of 31 votes.
 While Cameron alleged illegal practices, Griffith CJ held that there was no evidence that Fysh was responsible for any illegal practices, nor that undue influence affected enough votes to have affected the result of the election.